 Sometimes babies with too much milk at their disposal will make a valiant effort to drink it all and they end up getting quite fat.

 Other times, babies whose mothers have an oversupply end up losing weight.
-This is due to the baby filling up on less nutritious foremilk and getting very little of the fatty, nutrient dense hindmilk.
+That’s because the baby is filling up on less nutritious foremilk and getting very little of the fatty, nutrient dense hindmilk.

 Whether your baby is overweight or underweight, you should be discussing any weight issues with your pediatrician.